dapc11/rice/README.md

 ### Usage

 ```
-Usage: rice_it [-h] [--first-setup] [--overwrite]
+usage: rice_it [-h] [--overwrite] [-t THEME]

 Dapc ricer, make your environment consistent from a color perspective.

 optional arguments:
   -h, --help            show this help message and exit
-  --first-setup, -fs  WIP: Indicate that this is the first setup, will install
-                      necessary packages to get started.
-  --overwrite, -o     Make rice_it overwrite existing dotfiles in your home
-                      directory, use with caution!
+  --overwrite, -o       Make rice_it overwrite existing dotfiles in your home directory, use with caution!
+  -t THEME, --theme THEME
+                        Specify which theme the context will be loaded from.
+Defaults to dark.json
 ```

 ## Base 16